 The birth of the Exxon brand and its logo was a forced move for Jersey Standard.
 After acquiring the large Humble brand, it renamed Esso and Enco’s gas stations.
 However, most states did not allow the Esso brand because the name was formed by pronouncing the letters S and O (an acronym for Standard Oil’s parent company).
 And Jersey was one of SO’s 34 successors.

 As a result, it was necessary to constantly maneuver between brands.
 To unify, it was decided to rename Exxon Corporation and call all gas stations Exxon.
 Brand designer Loewy proposed a wordmark logo.
-The main meaning was the similarity of the double X to the double S in the former name.
+The main point was the similarity between the double X and the double S in the former name.
 This was supposed to help users make a quicker connection with the brands.

 At the same time, the logo retained similarities to previous emblems.
 Jersey Standard and its two brands were designed in red and blue: an oval shape, red lettering, and a blue border.